Guannan1900/GraphDTI/README.md

 - ```training_label.pickle```: The labels for all instances in the training dataset.
 - ```test_list.pkl``` and ```test_label.pickle```: The names and labels for all instances in the test dataset.

-> "Note: the training and test dataset can be available at: [link]"
+> "Note: the training and test dataset can be available at: https://osf.io/ugvd9/"

 ## Usage
 The framework is provided the training and prediction models